LiskArchive/lips/proposals/lip-update_genesis_block_schema_and_processing.md

     * The value `b.header.version` can be any `uint32` integer.
     * The value of `b.header.transactionRoot` is equal to `EMPTY_HASH`.
     * The value `b.header.assetsRoot` is validated as specified in [Update block schema and block processing LIP][assetsRoot].
-    * The value `b.header.timestamp` is a Unix time in seconds and can be any value in the `uint32` range.
+    * The value `b.header.timestamp` is Unix time in seconds and can be any value in the `uint32` range.
     * The value `b.header.height` can be any value in the `uint32` range.
     * The value `b.header.previousBlockID` can be any 32-byte value.
     * The value of `b.header.generatorAddress` is empty bytes.